Skip to main content

 Microsoft Teams calls keep dropping

 When your Microsoft Teams calls drop, this could be down to severe packet loss, causing the stream to stop completely.
+Frequently this can be from people on wireless networks moving during a call to an area with poor coverage.

+On corporate networks, this can also be caused by incorrect firewall configuration.
 If firewalls don’t identify Teams calls correctly, they may classify it as suspicious and stop the network stream.

 This is particularly frustrating as people have to call again or re-join a meeting and lose time while they catch up again.